 On display are reptiles that live in watershed and woodland habitats: snakes and turtles, even a big snapping turtle named Franklin.

-This woodlands habitat also features Belle and Lou, two playful North American river otters.
-The otters – among the visitor favorites – splash in a waterfall, frolic in 1,200- and 2,800-gallon pools, and explore their simulated woodlands shoreline.
+This woodlands habitat also features Lew, a playful North American river otter, who splashes in a waterfall, frolics in 1,200- and 2,800-gallon pools, and explores his simulated woodlands shoreline.